 I was hooked.
 Sport psychology opened up a whole new world of skills to learn, skills that I knew would help me become a more complete musician and performer, but to which I had never been exposed.
 After finishing up my masters at Juilliard, I went to Indiana University to pursue a doctorate in psychology.
 I was determined to learn the secrets of peak performance and find answers to questions like “Why do some people thrive under pressure while others choke?”

-It’s been over a decade since I made the decision to put my violin down and pursue psychology, but I haven’t looked back and remain committed to helping people learn what it takes to shine under the bright lights.
-Much of my work is divided between working with individual students and professionals in the performing arts, and high-achieving folks in other fields who likewise are seeking to exhibit better poise under pressure and maximize their potential in a chosen area of expertise.
+It’s been many years now since I made the decision to put my violin down and pursue psychology, but I haven’t looked back and remain committed to helping people learn what it takes to shine under the bright lights.
+Much of my work is divided between working with individual students and professionals in the performing arts, and high-achieving folks in other fields who likewise are seeking to exhibit better poise under pressure and maximize their potential in their chosen craft.

 I am on the faculty of The Juilliard School in NYC and the New World Symphony in Miami, FL where I help talented musicians prepare for orchestra job auditions.
-I conduct workshops and “webinars” on performance enhancement and overcoming performance anxiety, and have done so for institutions including the New England Conservatory, Indiana University, Oberlin Conservatory, and the U.S. Armed Forces School of Music.
-I’ve been a speaker at seminars such as the Starling-Delay Symposium, for organizations such as the Music Teachers’ National Association and the National Association of Teachers of Singing, at summer programs like The Perlman Music Program, and in online/media programs (hear a clip from WNYC’s Soundcheck).
+I conduct workshops and “webinars” on performance enhancement and overcoming performance anxiety, and have done so for institutions including the New England Conservatory, Peabody, Indiana University, Northwestern University, and the U.S. Armed Forces School of Music.
+I’ve been a speaker at seminars such as the Starling-Delay Symposium and National Orchestral Institute, for organizations such as the Music Teachers’ National Association and the National Association of Teachers of Singing, at summer programs like The Perlman Music Program, and in online/media programs (hear a clip from WNYC’s Soundcheck).

 The point of this blog

-I created this blog so that I might share with you what I have learned over the years from both my musical background and my psychology training.
+I started this blog so that I might share with you what I have learned over the years from both my musical background and my psychology training.
 It is my hope that you find the information on this site to be helpful as you strive to become a more confident, dynamic, and inspiring performer.
-If you have questions about something you see on this site, or if I can help in any way, please feel free to send me a note via the Contact Me page.
+If you have questions about something you see on this site, or if I can help in any way, please feel free to send me a note.